[Kamiyama City, Yamagata Prefecture] Konnyaku Bansho? yeah? , there was a gate like a checkpoint in a former post town!

 In this article, we will introduce some great souvenirs!
 You can also enjoy a konjac course meal at the restaurant corner!
 We will introduce information about konnyaku specialty store.

-Is this a konjac specialty store that is rare in the country?
+A konjac specialty store that is rare in the country?
+Commonly known as "Konnyakubansho"

-Yamagata Prefecture is said to be the prefecture that loves konjac and has the highest consumption of konjac in the country.
-Furthermore, Yamagata City is by far the city with more than twice the consumption of Tokyo.
+Yamagata Prefecture is the country's leading konjac consumption and is said to be the prefecture that loves konjac.
+What's more, Yamagata City is by far more than twice as much consumed as Tokyo.

 The atmosphere of welcoming travelers with ``Konnyaku Bansho'' specializing in konnyaku cuisine is perfect for the location where the inn used to be.